Roxy Hunter: Books

 On December 13, 2007, Penguin Children's Books released the Roxy Hunter book line which includes junior novels Roxy Hunter and The Mystery of the Moody Ghost and The Secret of the Shaman by Tracey West.
 Accompanying the novels was The Roxy Hunter Case Files by James Kee and Robin Dunne.
 Each case file gives a journal-like first-person account of each mystery from the perspective of Roxy herself.

 DVD release

-The movie was released on DVD on February 5, 2008.
+The film was released on DVD on February 5, 2008.

 Roxy Hunter and the Secret of the Shaman

 Roxy Hunter and the Secret of the Shaman is a 2008 Canadian Nickelodeon Original Movie that aired on February 1, 2008.
 It is a direct sequel to the Roxy Hunter and the Mystery of the Moody Ghost.
-The movie is produced by Dolphin Entertainment.
-This movie was dedicated to Jeanne Culp.
+The film is produced by Dolphin Entertainment and was dedicated to Jeanne Culp.

 Synopsis

 When it is near Serenity Falls's 150th anniversary, a part of the celebration lighthouse is stolen, which is being used by a shaman Roxy is learning about for a Festival of the Lights.